mila-iqia/mila-docs/docs/Theory_cluster_data.rst

 On the contrary for model parallelism you need to pay more attention to where your tasks are.
-In this case it is usually required to use the facilities of the job scheduler to group the tasks so that they are on the same machine or machines that are closely linked to ensure optimal communication.
+In this case it is usually required to use the facilities of the workload manager to group the tasks so that they are on the same machine or machines that are closely linked to ensure optimal communication.
 What is the best allocation depends on the specific cluster architecture available and the technologies it